-NAMP provides information for up to 26 variables on approximately 22,000 trees of which approximately 80 percent are sugar maples.
-In addition, more than 25 variables are recorded for regional, stand, and site conditions in each of 231 clusters distributed among seven states and four provinces.
+NAMP provides information for up to 26 variables on approximately 5,000 trees of which approximately 80 percent are sugar maples.
 Because of the size of the data set, it is important that the data be entered correctly and that an efficient method of validation be developed to ensure accuracy.
-Three separate files, Tree Data; Site Description; Regional and Stand Description, are maintained for each state or province.
-The files are stored on hard disks as well as diskettes.
-Once a file has been entered, checked, and validated, the file is write-protected to reduce the chances of accidental elimination.
-Annually, one copy of all files, in the form of a floppy disk, is submitted to the appropriate proper national coordinator for storage in a fireproof vault.
+The files are stored on hard drives as well as on CDs with the State Coordinator.
+Once a file has been entered, checked, and validated, the file is archived on a CD.
+Annually, one copy of all files, in the form of a CD, is submitted for storage in a fireproof vault and for public access to the Vermont Monitoring Cooperative.